Bestzivvv/event-camera-colour-reconstruction/README.md

 This maximum-based scaling is used only to generate a visible pseudo-colour representation.

-It does **not** modify the quantitative RGB response vector used in the analysis.
+It does **not** modify the quantitative response vector.

-Additional display-only brightness and desaturation adjustments may also be applied when generating the final pseudo-colour event output.
+Additional display-only brightness and desaturation adjustments may also be applied when generating the final pseudo-colour output.

-These visual adjustments are kept separate from the measured response values.

 ---